 And don’t forget to check out my other articles to help you plan a trip to Patagonia:

 Visiting other parts of the continent beyond Patagonia.
-Read our complete South America packing list to help you plan what goes in your backpack.
+Read my complete South America packing list to help you plan what goes in your backpack.

 Rucksacks and suitcases